Joaquin

 At the same time, it is not a surprise that Joaquin Niemann has reached the top in his chosen field, given that sporting excellence runs in his family.

 His mother, Pamela, represented Chile in field hockey, while his father, Jorge, was a college basketball player.
-It was Jorge who gave Joaquin a set of plastic golf clubs when he was just two.
+It was Jorge who gave Joaquin a set of plastic golf clubs when he was just 2.

 He recalls hitting a 40-yard shot during a family barbecue that hit his grandmother on the leg.
-“It was a pretty good shot,” says Niemann, doubtless also relieved that grandma was unhurt.
+“It was a pretty good shot,” says Niemann, also relieved that grandma was unhurt.

 Amateur exploits open door to pro ranks